Savile Row tailoring: Recent activities

 As of November 2014, there are only two family-owned tailoring houses left on Savile Row: Dege & Skinner and Henry Poole & Co.
 Managing director of D&S William G. Skinner, when interviewed by The Business of Fashion (BofF) website, stated: "Ready-to-wear has been available on the Row for some time, but recession and a tough economic climate have led some retailers further down the road of ready-to-wear..."
 Although in recent years the global luxury menswear market has grown at roughly double the pace of luxury womenswear, the tailors of Savile Row face the stark reality that bespoke tailoring is simply not a scalable business.

 How different companies compete in the forthcoming years will vary.
 Starting with the 150-year-old company Dege & Skinner, William Skinner points out the young people involved: the future generation of tailors, serving apprenticeships within the trade.
 He stated in a 2014 interview to The Guardian: "We have invested in the future of the trade, because we are confident about the future of the trade.
 We have a good business model; we make money and we reinvest it in the company.
 We are not a museum piece by any means."

-Patrick Grant, designer and owner since 2005 of bespoke tailor Norton & Sons, stated to The BofF: "The simple truth is that there are opportunities to sell ready-to-wear clothes thanks to Savile Row's history."
+Patrick Grant, designer and former director of bespoke tailor Norton & Sons, stated to The BofF: "The simple truth is that there are opportunities to sell ready-to-wear clothes thanks to Savile Row's history."
 He continued: "Personally as someone who has a business on both sides, I would like to see anything with a Savile Row name on it actually made on Savile Row...
 If you have got ten thousand suits being made by hand on Savile Row, but you have got a million suits somewhere in a factory in Asia also called Savile Row, I don't think it can do anything other than hurt the business here."